2026/27 Memberships now open

 Feral Fish

 • Australia, like many other countries, has a major problem with feral fish in freshwater waterways.
-These fish have usually been kept as ornamental fish or used in aquaculture but become established in rivers and lakes after being released into the wild.
+These fish have usually been kept as ornamental fish or used in aquaculture and become established in rivers and lakes after being released into the wild.

 Dr Mark Allen (Harry Butler Institute, Murdoch Uni) holds a carp caught in Herdsman Lake inJune 2023